-37 Prior to the 2017/2018 planning period, the surplus congestion revenue was not the simple sum of the surplus FTR auction revenue and surplus day-ahead congestion, because there were various cross market charges subtracted from FTR revenue, including M2M and competing use charges, which reduced available surplus congestion revenue.

-38 See "PJM Manual 6: Financial Transmission Rights," Rev. 33 (Sep.
+41 Prior to the 2017/2018 planning period, the surplus congestion revenue was not the simple sum of the surplus FTR auction revenue and surplus day-ahead congestion because there were various cross market charges subtracted from FTR revenue, including M2M and competing use charges, which reduced available surplus congestion revenue.
+42 See "PJM Manual 6: Financial Transmission Rights," Rev. 33 (Sep.
 24, 2024).

-39 On May 31, 2018, a rule change was implemented.
+43 On May 31, 2018, a rule change was implemented.
 Effective for the 2018/2019 planning period, surplus day-ahead congestion charges and surplus FTR auction revenue that remain at the end of the Planning Period allocated to ARR holders, rather than to FTR holders.
-163 FERC ¶ 61,165 any actual market, FTR buyers pay ARR holders for the rights to congestion but FTR buyers may reclaim part of their payment if actual congestion is less than they expected and not enough to cover target allocations.
+163 FERC ¶ 61,165 (2018).